In the Beginning

 Transparency: We welcome any inquiries and update to our data and information.

 TASAI is built on in-depth country studies that are conducted by local research teams.
 Most in-country teams consist of a leading academic paired with seed industry professionals.
 This combination ensures both rigor in our research methods and access to the right information sources and data.
-For each country, TASAI focuses on four crops that are important to smallholder farmers (excluding vegetatively propagated crops as these are hard to quantify).
-Under supervision and close consultation with the core research team, in-country consultants produce detailed annual reports on the 16 indicators and other current information that is important to the seed sector.
-Information in these reports is based on secondary data, primary data from industry surveys, key informants, and knowledge from consulting experts.
-The country reports are then used to compile country briefs, each with an overall scorecard that allows for cross-country comparisons.
+For each country, TASAI focuses on four crops (occasionally 5 or 6) that are the most important to smallholder farmers in the country.
+Under supervision and close consultation with the core research team, in-country researchers produce detailed reports on the 21 indicators and other current information that is important to the seed sector.
+The reports utilize primary data from industry surveys and key informants, secondary sources, and the existing knowledge of the local research team.
+The country reports form the basis of country briefs that summarize the most important findings and offer comparisons to other African countries where TASAI has conducted research.